jamesnerevar/JSON-MVVM-IOS/README.md

 ![find](/WGAppScreenshots.png)

 ### Purpose:
-The purpose of this app is to demonstrate my understanding of iOS Development and the variety of technologies avilable through Apple's APIs.
+The purpose of this app is to demonstrate my understanding of iOS Development and the variety of technologies available through Apple's APIs.

 ### Technologies:
 - UIKit/Xcode